-The table listed below lists all drinking water contaminants that were detected during the year 2019.
-The presence of the data presented in this table is from testing done January 1, 2019 through December 31, 2019.
+The table listed below lists all drinking water contaminants that were detected during the year 2020.
+The presence of these contaminants in the water does not necessarily indicate that the water poses a health risk.
+Unless otherwise noted, the data presented in this table is from testing done January 1, 2020 through December 31, 2020.